PA-Toolkit/pa-theme/README.md

 });
 ```

-NOTE: You can only use either short or long property (e.g. either `bg` or `background`) in a single constructor object.
+NOTE: You can only use either short or long name for a certain property (e.g. either `bg` or `background`) in a single constructor object.

 ### Creating a color